-A recent systematic review summarises the published evidence on the role of transplantation in NET liver metastases reporting 5-year survival rates that ranged from 47-70.7% and recurrence rates between 31.3-56.8% .
+A recent systematic review summarises the published evidence on the role of transplantation in NET liver metastases, reporting 5-year survival rates that ranged from 47-70.7% and recurrence rates between 31.3-56.8% 8.
 Earlier evidence on this subject was limited to small sample studies in single centres to which the wide variation in outcomes is likely attributed (Table 2).
-Cumulative results from data registries in recent years have shown an improvement in survival outcomes over time .
+Cumulative results from data registries in recent years have shown an improvement in survival outcomes over time 2.
 The poor results from earlier studies were likely due to suboptimal patient selection and their preparation.

-In 2007, the Milan group proposed a set of criteria for liver transplantation in patients with NET liver metastases based on experience from previous studies.
-The Milan NET criteria include a confirmed histological diagnosis of low grade NETs (Ki67 index of less than 10%) regardless of function, a primary tumour (with venous drainage via the portal system) which has been completely resected prior to transplantation, no more than 50% involvement of hepatic parenchyma, responsive or stable disease for at least 6 months prior to transplantation and a recipient age of 55 years or younger (limit later increased to 60 years).
-Although the evidence underpinning the proposed Milan NET criteria was based largely on non-controlled studies with significant heterogeneity, the group validated the selection criteria through a propensity score-matched prospective study published in 2016 which demonstrated superior survival and disease control in the group transplanted within the set criteria (88.8% 10-year overall survival and 13.1% disease progression compared to 22.4% and 89% respectively in the non-transplant group).
-Other reports have also underscored the prognostic value of various components of the Milan NET LT criteria such as tumour differentiation 18-21, need/extent of extra-hepatic resection at the time of transplantation and patient age , although the significance of some of these factors has been challenged in other reports, though without good evidence .
-Additional factors such as serum bilirubin level and vascular or nodal involvement have been suggested as negative prognostic indicators worthy of further validation in future studies.
+In 2007, the Milan group proposed a set of criteria for liver transplantation in patients with NET liver metastases based on experience from previous studies17.
+The Milan NET criteria include a confirmed histological diagnosis of low grade NET (Ki67 index of less than 10%) regardless of function, a primary tumour (with venous drainage via the portal system) that has been completely resected prior to transplantation, no more than 50% involvement of hepatic parenchyma, responsive or stable disease for at least 6 months prior to transplantation and a recipient age of 55 years or younger (limit later increased to 60 years).
+Although the evidence underpinning the proposed Milan NET criteria was based largely on non-controlled studies with significant heterogeneity, the group validated the selection criteria through a propensity score-matched prospective study published in 2016 which demonstrated superior survival and disease control in the group transplanted within the set criteria (88.8% 10-year overall survival and 13.1% disease progression compared to 22.4% and 89% respectively in the non-transplant group) 1.
+Other reports have also underscored the prognostic value of various components of the Milan NET LT criteria such as tumour differentiation 18-21, need/extent of extra-hepatic resection at the time of transplantation ^{19,22} and patient age 23.
+Although the significance of some of these factors has been challenged in other reports, this has been without presentation of good evidence 24.
+Additional factors such as serum bilirubin level 25 26 and vascular or nodal involvement ^{2,18} have been suggested as negative prognostic indicators worthy of further validation in future studies.

 Notably, a retrospective European Liver Transplant Registry ELTR-based multicentre study that included 213 metastatic NET transplant recipients from 35 European transplant centres also showed that poor tumour differentiation and concomitant resection of primary tumour were risk factors associated with reduced survival as was hepatomegaly - a surrogate of parenchymal involvement.
-Interestingly, the study showed that transplants after 2000 were associated with a significant improvement in 5-year survival (59% compared to 46% before 2000), an observation likely related to progress in patient selection.
+Interestingly, the study showed that transplants after 2000 were associated with a significant improvement in 5-year survival (59% compared to 46% before 2000), an observation likely related to progress in patient selection2.